 In addition, the Company will be exposed to foreign exchange risk as a result of substantially all its revenue generating operations taking place in the United States and thus, revenues and expenses being earned and paid in United States dollars while the Company reports its financial statements in Canadian dollars.
-If the Canadian dollar appreciates relative to the United States dollar, the Company's Canadian dollar expenses and revenues will decrease when translated from United States dollars for financial reporting purposes.
-Conversely, if the Canadian dollar depreciates relative to the United States dollar, the Company's Canadian dollar expenses and revenues will increase when translated from United States dollars for financial reporting purposes.
+If the Canadian dollar appreciates relative to the United States dollar, the Company's Canadian dollar expenses and revenues will decrease when translated from United States dollar, the Company's Canadian dollar expenses and revenues will decrease when translated from United States dollar, the Company's Canadian dollar expenses and revenues will decrease when translated for United States dollar, the Company's Canadian dollar expenses and revenues will increase when translated from United States dollars for financial reporting purposes.
 In addition, exchange rate fluctuations may affect the costs that The Company incurs in its operations.
 The appreciation of non-United States dollar currencies against the United States dollar can increase the cost of operations in United States dollar terms.
 Foreign exchange rate fluctuations may materially affect the Company's financial condition and results of operations in future periods.